Molecular Cytogenetics Facility

-The T. C. Hsu Molecular Cytogenetics Core facility (MCF) is funded by the Center for Genetics and Genomics (CGG).
+The T. C. Hsu Molecular Cytogenetics Facility (MCF) is funded by the Center for Genetics and Genomics (CGG).
 Dr. Guillermina Lozano is the Director and Dr. Asha S. Multani is the Co-Director of the facility.
 The MCF is administered through the Department of Genetics.

 This facility offers Conventional as well as Molecular Cytogenetic services including cell line authentication, species identification, karyotyping, analysis of genomic instability, fluorescence in situ hybridization (Figure 1) and Spectral Karyotyping (Figure 2).